nadrojtayl/nodeCRUDAPPLibrary/README.txt

 		</body>
 	</html>

+	In your html files, the helpers for each table will be available on an object called "db."
 Here's the full list of helper functions.
-They're all on a global object called "db":
+You will have one of these function for each table (replace [tableName] with the name of your table) you created:

-			db.addmodelName(object) -> adds document to table
+			db.add[tableName](object) -> adds document to table
 				(Ex: addUser({name:"Jerry"}))
-			db.deletemodelName(object) -> deletes document from table
+			db.delete[tableName](object) -> deletes document from table
 		   		(Ex: deleteUser({name:"Jerry"}))
-			db.getAllmodelNames() -> gets all documents from table (Ex: getAllUsers())
+			db.getAll[tableName]s() -> gets all documents from table (Ex: getAllUsers())
-			db.getSpecificmodelName(object) -> gets documents matching object from table (Ex: getSpecificUser({name:"Jerry"}))
+			db.getSpecific[tableName](object) -> gets documents matching object from table (Ex: getSpecificUser({name:"Jerry"}))
-			db.updatemodelName(object with properties 'find' and 'change') -> updates single document matching object assigned to "find" to match object assigned to "change"
+			db.update[tableName](object with properties 'find' and 'change') -> updates single document matching object assigned to "find" to match object assigned to "change"
 			 	(Ex: updateUser(find:{name:"Jerry"},change:{name:"Bob"})))

+	INSERTING TO TABLES WITH FOREIGN KEYS